John Metcalf (writer): Personal life

-Metcalf was born in Carlisle, England on 12 November 1938.
+Metcalf was born in Carlisle, England, on 12 November 1938.
 His father, Thomas Metcalf, was a clergyman and his mother, Gladys Moore Metcalf, was a teacher.
 He immigrated to Canada in 1962 and here began to write.
 In 1975 he married Myrna Teitelbaum and now lives with her in Ottawa, Ontario.

 Education

-Metcalf gained an Honours Bachelor of Arts and a Certificate in Education from the University of Bristol, prior to his immigration to Canada.
+Metcalf gained a Bachelor of Arts and a Certificate in Education from the University of Bristol, prior to his immigration to Canada.

 Writing career

-Metcalf's first attempt at writing fiction came when he entered the Canadian Broadcasting Corporation's Short Story Essay Contest which was followed by eight of his short stories being accepted by the Vancouver-based magazine Prism International.
+Metcalf's first attempt at writing fiction came when he entered the CBC's Short Story Contest, which was followed by eight of his short stories being accepted by the Vancouver-based magazine Prism International.
 He supplemented his writing career with teaching jobs.

 New Canadian Writing 1969 included Metcalf's first published stories.
-They followed a common theme of young people coming of age.
-He used a coming-of-age theme and the events that shape it extensively throughout his works.
+They followed a common theme of young people coming of age, which he has returned to several times throughout his works.
 His first novella, The Lady Who Stole Furniture, was published in 1970, shortly after New Canadian Writing 1969.
 The narrator deals with the morality and integrity of his intimate relationship with an older woman.
 This novella first showcased Metcalf's "skill with dialogue, the idiom and rhythms of speech", which is seen in most of his work.

-Many Metcalf works follow characters modeled after himself, young English teachers who immigrated to Canada and are displeased with the educational system.
-His first novel Going Down Slow follows a young teacher as described above as he deals with morality in the workplace, and his second novel, General Ludd, describes a similar character, fighting the implementation of communications technology in his workplace.

-The Teeth of My Father is a collection of short stories with the common theme of artists' relationships with society and their artwork and personal life.
-This theme was followed by, and extended in his Adult Entertainment.
+Many of Metcalf's works follow characters modeled after himself, young English teachers who immigrated to Canada and are displeased with the educational system.
+His first novel, Going Down Slow, follows a young teacher as he deals with morality in the workplace, and his second novel, General Ludd, describes a similar character fighting the implementation of communications technology in his workplace.
+The Teeth of My Father is a collection of short stories with the common theme of artists' relationships with society, their artwork and their personal life.
+This theme was extended in Adult Entertainment.
 Girl in Gingham is a collection of two novellas.
 The first, Private Parts, chronicles one narrator's "sexual and spiritual childhood and adolescence".
-The second, Girl in Gingham, follows another narrator's search for the perfect mate via an online dating service, with the undertone being his realization of people trying to invent themselves to fit what others want, or the ideals of their culture.
+The second, Girl in Gingham, follows another narrator's search for the perfect mate via an online dating service, with the undertone being his realization that people try to invent themselves to fit what others want and the ideals of their culture.
 Short story and novella forms are his preferred form of writing.
-He said when writing these, "you got to get it dead right.
-A beat or two off and it's ruined".